FOSDEM/maps/README.md

 This is the port of the FOSDEM campus to c3nav.de data.
 We gather on irc.freenode.net#fosdem-nav to coordinate the work.

+This repo holds general map data.
+If items on the map are specific to year (ie stand locations), they should be added to `maps-2017`.
+If the items are day specific (ie devrooms), they should be added to the respective `maps-2017-sat` and `maps-2017-sun`.

 # TODO (in descending order of urgency)
 ## Align the source maps
 The source maps need to be fit to the correct scale and location so they line up with the rest of the map.